 Teaching Areas: American Literature, African American Literature, Literary Theory

 I received my PhD from the University of Victoria, taught for several years at the University of Calgary and for three years at the University of Maryland before coming to Brock in 2010.
 My research and teaching is mainly in American and African American literature, as well as literary and critical race theory.
 I regularly teach undergraduate courses in American literature and culture.
 Much of my research is interdisciplinary and incorporates aspects of political theory, history, and religious history.
 My first book analyzed the meaning of American civil religion and critical views of American exceptionalism and mission through literary and rhetorical works of early American and African American authors.
 That work is titled Strange Jeremiahs: Civil Religion and the Literary Imaginations of Jonathan Edwards, Herman Melville, and W. E. B. Du Bois (University of New Mexico, 2011).

-My current research has been focused on transnational temperance (anti-alcohol) writings and movements in the nineteenth-century, particularly African American writers and reformers.
+My research has been focused on transnational and transatlantic temperance (anti-alcohol) writings and movements in the nineteenth-century, particularly African American writers and reformers.
 I also have researched transnational and hemispheric meanings of Americanism (including creolization, border crossings, and settlements in Canada).
 My second book explored how African American abolitionist authors and reformers mobilized temperance as a critically cosmopolitan discourse (Temperance and Cosmopolitanism: African American Reformers in the Atlantic World, Pennsylvania State University Press, Nov.
 2018).http://www.psupress.org/books/titles/978-0-271-08203-5.html

 I welcome supervising student projects in all areas of American literature and African American literature,critical race theory and American literature, transnational and diasporic meanings of recovery, theory, and especially cross-cultural contacts in earlier American literature and culture.